SOLR ECLIPSE VIEWING SAFETY

 by Paul D. Maley

 Eye safety is RING OF FIRE EXPEDITIONS’ main priority at any observational event involving the Sun.
-For decades I have provided safety information to people in various countries as well as appearing on TV and giving interviews to the local press prior to and during our solar eclipse expeditions.
+For decades I have provided safety information to participants on all of our past expeditions and in various countries appearing on TV and giving interviews to the local press prior to and after our solar eclipse expeditions.
 This has been a critical part of the international outreach of the NASA Johnson Space Center Astronomical Society.

-Paul D. Maley and teacher-in-space astronaut Barbara Morgan providing a NASA PAO briefing just 2 weeks prior to the ill fated STS 51L Challenger mission in 1986.
+Paul D. Maley and Teacher-in-Space astronaut Barbara Morgan providing a NASA PAO briefing just 2 weeks prior to the ill fated STS 51L Challenger mission in 1986.
 Paul briefed several members of the crew on proper ways to observe Halley’s Comet.
+NASA photo.

 Paul D. Maley provides a guest briefing in a hotel prior to an annular solar eclipse

 While it is difficult to look/stare at the full sun, the eye has no evolutionary mechanism to pull away from viewing a deep partial phase, where the sunlight is considerably weaker yet still very dangerous!

 Proper eclipse observing protocols are important to provide to people in general who are not familiar with astronomy or observation of the Sun at any time.
 Education is a critical element and it is incumbent on eclipse organizers to bring that knowledge and disseminate it early to avoid problems including eye injury.

 Misinformation example as recently as 2012 provided by Australian media.
 Courtesy Cairns Post.